mattermost/docs/source/deploy/mobile-faq.rst

 .. note::

   The use of push notifications with iOS and Android applications will require a moment where the contents of push notifications are visible and unencrypted by a server controlled by either Apple or Google.
 This is standard for any iOS or Android app.
 For this reason, there is an option available in Mattermost Enterprise to omit the contents of Mattermost messages from push notifications, or to configure message contents to be fetched from the server when notifications reach the device.
-See our `Configuration Settings </configure/configuration-settings.html#push-notification-contents>`__ documentation for details.
+See our :ref:`Configuration Settings <configure/site-configuration-settings:push notification contents>` documentation for details.

 Is TLS v1.3 supported?
 ----------------------